-CCRB has contractual agreements to provide service funding to 32 area agencies in an amount not to exceed \$8,169,493 for the year ending December 31, 2021.
+CCRB has contractual agreements to provide service funding to multiple area agencies amounting to approximately \$19.2 million for the two years ending December 31, 2023.

 NOTE H - RISK MANAGEMENT

 CCRB carries commercial insurance for its risks of loss, including liability insurance.
 Health insurance is provided by a third-party insurance company.
 During the past three years, there have been no settled claims resulting from these risks and therefore, the claims have not exceeded commercial insurance coverage accordingly.